 Great Cloth Diaper Change - Edmonton Canada

-Join us April 20, 2013, as we aim to break the Guinness Book World Record set in 2011 for the most babies changed into a cloth diaper at one time!
+Join us April 22, 2017, as we aim to break the World Record set in 2011 for the most babies changed into a cloth diaper at one time!
 The record setting event took place worldwide, and of the 5026 babies changed, 106 were here in Edmonton!
 In 2012, we challenged the world record and 8251 babies were changed around the globe!
-Help us break the world record in 2013 and show the world that cloth diapers are cool again!
+Help us break the world record in 2017 and show the world that cloth diapers are cool again!

 EVENT RULES